 Fiddle Leaf Fig Trees are some of the most popular houseplants, and we can totally understand why.
-With their luscious dark green leaves, they really do become a centrepiece of any room!
-If you have had your Fiddle Leaf Fig for several years and it is becoming quite unruly, tall or dense, then you might want to think about pruning it back a little.
+With their luscious dark green leaves, they really do become the centrepiece of any room!
+One part of houseplant care that is often forgotten is pruning and with Fiddle Leaf Fig Trees it’s a pretty important part of keeping them healthy and in the right shape.

 Why should I prune my Fiddle Leaf Fig Tree?

-There are a few reasons why you might want to prune your Fiddle back a little.
-It can be for personal taste, but also often to keep your plant looking and feeling healthy.
+There are a few reasons why you might want to prune your Fiddle back a little, some optional and some extremely recommended.
+Pruning can often be to shape your tree for personal taste, but also often to keep your plant looking and feeling healthy.

 Removing damaged leaves